-Consider purchasing or increasing Voluntary Term or Group Universal Life Insurance coverage on yourself, as well as Voluntary Dependent Life Insurance coverage for your child(ren) and spouse.
+Consider purchasing or increasing Voluntary Term or Group Universal Life Insurance coverage on yourself, as well as Voluntary Dependent Life Insurance coverage for your child(ren) and spouse within thirty one (31) days of the birth.
 Be sure to update the beneficiaries indicated on your life insurance policy by completing a Beneficiary Designation Form.

 Contact your retirement vendor to verify and/or update your beneficiary designations.
 Contact information for the Retirement Vendors may be found on this site.

 Faculty and Staff Assistance Program